Jamestth/Tech-Challenge-100722/Round 2 Technical Assessment/Section 4 - Charts & APIs/README.md

 **Choices** <Br>
 For this submission, I extracted the data in a notebook using the requests library.

-I chose to utilise Tableau to visualise the data instead of using matplolib or other pythonic solutions.
-This is because developing dashboards on Tableau faster and the preset styles are a lot more professional.
+I chose to utilise Tableau to visualise the data instead of using matplolib or other python-based solutions.
+This is because developing dashboards on Tableau is faster, the preset styles are a lot more professional and it is easier to add interactive elements.

 **Dashboard** <br>
 ![image info](./Covid_overtime.gif)